-However, if you are purchasing a vehicle from a private party, it is always a very good idea to ask for a Bill of Sale to go along with the title and any other necessary paperwork.
-Wisconsin offers an online document that outlines the steps when making a private party purchase, which includes a Bill of Sale.
+If you are purchasing a vehicle from a private party, it is always a very good idea to ask for a bill of sale to go along with the title and any other necessary paperwork.
+The Wisconsin Division of Motor Vehicles offers a downloadable form, Instructions for Selling a Vehicle (Form MV2928), that outlines the steps when making a private party purchase.
+This includes a bill of sale.
 This document can be viewed and downloaded using the free Adobe Reader.

-A Bill of Sale shows that the vehicle has been sold; it's a sort of receipt.
-A thorough Bill of Sale will include the buyer's name and address, the seller's name, address, and current registration number, and all vehicle information:
+A thorough bill of sale will include the buyer's name and address, the seller's name, address, and current registration number, and all vehicle information:

 - Make, model, and year.

 - Vehicle identification number (VIN).